ionux/ok_json/README.md

 The goals for this project are to be a simple, light, clean, and RFC 8259-compliant and MISRA C:2012-compliant JSON parser suitable for embedded, memory-constrained, and safety-critical projects.
 It is written in pure C99 for maximum portability with no external library dependencies.

 **Compliance Progress:**
-- Test coverage currently sits at 95% with the goal of 100% coverage by version 1.0.0 release.
-Analysis of codebase indicates robust happy path, edge case, security and safety corner case handling with more work to be done, however.
+- Test coverage currently sits at 98% with the goal of 100% coverage by version 1.0.0 release.
+Analysis indicates robust happy path, edge case, security and safety corner case handling.
 - RFC 8259 and MISRA compliance progress and issues tracked in respective `*_COMPLIANCE` markdown files.
 Informal analysis shows strong & significant alignment with both RFC 8259 and MISRA C:2012.
 - Current cppcheck MISRA analysis reports all checked rules passing except Rules 8.9, 15.4, 15.5, 19.1, and 19.2, which are currently suppressed and tracked for future refactoring.